thepmsquare/square_database_structure/README.md

 - You must declare a Base object tied to the schema.
 - You can define table classes, extending the Base object.
-- You must declare a data_to_insert list to store optional data that may be inserted into the schema's tables.

 #### Example tables.py: